• Loading stock data...

 Cowboys-Giants on Thanksgiving Day 2022 holds the record for most-watched regular-season game at 42.1 million viewers.

 Take the NFL’s two biggest TV draws.
 Add in the league’s red-hot viewership this season.
-Throw in a tush push from Nielsen’s Big Data + Panel, which is boosting ratings across sports.
+Throw in a Tush Push from Nielsen’s Big Data + Panel, which is boosting ratings across sports.
 Put it all together and CBS’s telecast of Chiefs vs. Cowboys on Thanksgiving Day could be the first regular-season game in history to average 50 million viewers or more.

 That’s the prediction from several industry experts about Thursday’s marquee matchup between Kansas City and Dallas at AT&T Stadium.
 Average viewership of 50 million or more would blow away the record 42.1 million viewers for Cowboys-Giants on Thanksgiving Day 2022.
 Before that, the longstanding record was 41.5 million for the 1990 Monday Night Football matchup between the Giants and 49ers.
-Fox’s February telecast of Super Bowl LIX is the most-watched TV show of all time at 127.7 million viewers.
+Fox’s February telecast of Super Bowl LIX is the most-watched TV event of all time at 127.7 million viewers.

 “Chiefs-Cowboys is the perfect storm,” says one rival sports TV executive envious of CBS.
 “You’ve got Patrick Mahomes vs. Dak Prescott.
 You’ve got the old America’s Team vs. the new America’s Team.
 All of it at Jerry’s World.”